makerdao/community/governance/votes/Executive vote - December 18, 2020.md

 ---
 ## [Executive Vote] Collateral Onboarding, Rates Changes, Oracle Whitelisting - December 18, 2020

 The Governance Facilitator(s) and the Maker Foundation Smart Contracts Team have placed an Executive Vote into the voting system.
-MKR Holders should vote for this proposal if they support the following alterations to the Maker Protocol.
+MKR Holders should vote for this proposal if they wish to make the following alterations to the Maker Protocol.

 ### Onboard Aave as a new Collateral Type